ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 ```
 {:pre}

-Your REHL VSI has been unregistered from the capsule server.
-To resolve this issue, run the reregister-ng-rhel-vsi.sh script to reregister the vsi.
+Your REHL virtual server instance was unregistered from the capsule server.
+To resolve this issue, run the `reregister-ng-rhel-vsi.sh` script to reregister the virtual server instance.

 ```
 #!/bin/bash